Photo by Panos Sakalakis on Unsplash

 The cannabis industry reminds me a lot of Lindsay Lohan circa 2006; everyone is talking about it, from the outside it looks like a wild sexy party, it doesn’t sleep or slow down, money is confusing, there is a lot of talent mixed in with some seriously bad decisions, a wide cloud of misconceptions swirls around, and we all can’t wait to see what it does next.
 Unlike poor Lindsay, cannabis actually has a future beyond a recently failed reality show.

-I have learned more during my transition into the cannabis industry than I did as a lifelong cannabis enthusiast.
+I have learned more during my four months in the cannabis industry than I did as a lifelong cannabis enthusiast.
 It has been humbling to find that after all these years, I really didn’t actually know a ton about the plant, and I certainly didn’t know shit about cannabis business.
 But, aside from a handful of experts, I am not alone.
 Here are my main takeaways so far:

 1. Banking is weird and this isn’t a get rich quick industry, so calm down.